 Today's living room isn't quite complete without a home bar, with the trend taking hold over the last year like never before.
-As we navigate a new normal of entertaining more at home the home cocktail bar has become a must-have for a modern living room idea.
+The home cocktail bar has become a must-have for a modern living room idea.
 Commit to the trend by creating a full scale bar complete with luxe bar stools.

-This can be done on a budget with a winning IKEA hack idea to set up a bar in the corner of a living room, to zone a place for entertaining.
+Set up a bar idea in the corner of a living room, to zone a place for entertaining.

 Brooding dark colours has been prominent in interior design in recent years, only gaining more popularity.
 It's a great choice for a modern living room to cocoon the room in colour to make it feel fully immersive.